Cabinet of Wonder

 For forty years, the UK Art Museum has evaluated objects for their aesthetic and cultural value, considering what works of art should be presented, preserved, and collected.
 With Cabinet of Wonder, we are curious to see what kinds of objects our community finds interesting and important.

 Please consider submitting up to three wondrous objects to this community-sourced exhibition.
-If selected, it will join other items on view at the Museum this summer, June 6 – November 1, 2020.
+If selected, it will join other items on view at the Museum during an upcoming exhibition in the near future.

 What wondrous object can you share with us?

 - This exhibition is open to Kentucky residents only.

 - There is limited space for objects larger than one square foot.
 Smaller items are preferred, but all submissions will be considered.